WordPress/health-check/.github/CONTRIBUTING.md

 and are only provided in raw form in the repository.

 The project has 3 primary directories:
-- `bin`, which holds a shellscript to install the framework for running unit tests.
 - `src`, which contains general source files for the project.
 - `tests`, where unit tests are created.